 Compensation can be sought when the accident was someone else’s fault and can help the family and the child who was hurt.

 In many accidents it’s difficult to determine blame, none more so than accidents involving children.
 Some cases will be complex and require much investigation before knowing who, if anyone was at fault, whereas in some cases it is much more straight forward to prove negligence, for example:

 For most playground accidents, liability would lie with the management of the area, be that the local council, a school or private grounds.

 Your child may have suffered serious injuries which not only have affected the whole family, but may continue to affect them as they reach adult life.
 For instance, they may be subjected to long-term reconstructive surgery, or permanent scarring, hence why it is important to claim now, either to support the family whilst they are young, or for your child to receive as an adult.

 If you were involved in an accident as a child which caused a considerable impact on your life, long term medical issues or severe scarring, you’re entitled to claim up to three years after reaching 18.
 Time limits on making a claim for injuries received as a child are strict, so it’s important to act now to get the compensation you deserve.

 Whether you want to claim for your child who has been injured in a cycling accident, or you’re looking for compensation for an accident which occurred as a child, YouClaim can help.

 We’re experts in personal injury and medical law and have vast experience representing children, their families and the victims of childhood accidents with sensitivity and professionalism at all times.

-To start your claim, to find out more or to discuss your accident with an expert, call us today on 0800 10 757 95, or fill out a claim form to request a call back.
+To start a playground accident claim, to find out more or to discuss your potential case with an expert, call us today on 0800 10 757 95, or fill out a claim form to request a call back.